DavidRandallPeters/UnrealEngine/UE4_014_Labyrinth-L_Packaging.md

 *"This node will only be executed in the editor and in Development builds in a packaged game (it will be treated as disabled in Shipping or Test builds cooked from a commandlet)"*

-So, those messages that we've carefully prepared won't be included in a *Shipping* build
+So, those messages to the player that we've carefully prepared won't be included in a *Shipping* build.

-We're about to package our game - and we'll be presented with the option to do a *Development* build or a *Shipping* build.
+We're about to be presented with the option to do a *Development* build or a *Shipping* build.
 We'll obviously be better off choosing *Development*, this time around.

+- In the top menu bar, go to **File » Package Project » Build Configuration** and just check that it's set for **Development**

-- In the top menu bar, choose **File » Package Project** and select the platform that you're currently working on
+- Go to **File » Package Project** and select the platform that you're currently working on

--
+- Choose a destination for the packaged game and hit ** **

+> UE4 will immediatey begin packaging your game

+- Navigate your OS file browser to the destination you chose - UE4ll have a folder called something like *WindowsNoEditor* or *Mac

+- Change the folder name to something more suitable or pull its contents out and delete the folder